-137. This section describes the topics and indicators of health and independence of older persons selected on the basis of relevance to the policy issues addressed in the Vienna Declaration and categorized into three tiers (see chapter 1 Introduction).
-The International Classification of Functioning, Disability and Health (ICF)34 is used as the conceptual model of the relationship between health (health condition), disability (limitation) and independence (participation).

-138. The ICF model is well established internationally and it provides a common vocabulary of terms.
+- 143. This section describes the topics and indicators of health and independence of older people selected based on relevance to the policy issues addressed in the Vienna Declaration and categorized into three tiers (see chapter 1, Introduction).
+The International Classification of Functioning, Disability and Health (ICF) is used as the conceptual model of the relationship between health (health condition), disability (limitation) and independence (participation). - 144.
+The ICF model is well established internationally and it provides a common vocabulary of terms.
 However, it does not provide a way to measure the concepts.
-In the following, we propose indicators for measuring health and independence among older persons.
-The indicators were operationalized by reviewing them along three dimensions:

-- a) a clear underlying concept

-- b) a commonly held definition and

-- c) routine production of the statistic.

-139. The categorization into the three tiers is based on these dimensions.
+In the following, we propose indicators for measuring health and independence of older people.
+The indicators were operationalized by reviewing them along three dimensions: - a) a clear underlying concept - b) a commonly held definition and - c) routine production of the statistic - 145.
+The categorization into the three tiers is based on these dimensions.
 Further considerations on these indicators are presented below according to the structure presented in Figure 2.